Ramsey numbers of books and quasirandomness: A new proof, with better bounds

 \subsection{Few blue cliques}

 We now assume that the condition of Lemma \ref{goodconfig} is not met and show that we can still find a monochromatic book, though we can no longer guarantee the existence of a great configuration (for instance, if every edge is red).
 Broadly speaking, the idea of the proof is to use the assumption that $R$ contains few blue $K_k$ to find either a monochromatic book or a large subset of $R$ with few blue $K_{k-1}$.
 Applying the same argument repeatedly (starting from a set with few $K_r$ and restricting to a large subset with few $K_{r-1}$), we will eventually find a large subset of $R$ with few blue $K_2$, that is, few blue edges.
-At that point, it is a straightforward consequence of the pigeonhole principle that this set must contain a large red book, which concludes the proof.
+At that point, it is straightforward to show that this set must contain a large red book, which concludes the proof.

 A pair of vertex sets $(X,Y)$ is said to be \emph{lower-$(\lambda,\gamma)$-regular} if $d(X',Y') \geq \lambda$ holds for every $X' \subseteq X$, $Y' \subseteq Y$ with $|X'| \geq \gamma |X|$, $|Y'| \geq \gamma |Y|$.
 We begin by showing that given any two vertex sets, one of which is regular and fairly dense in red, we can find either a large red book or a large pair of lower-$(\lambda,\gamma)$-regular subsets in the blue graph.